looselytyped/angudone-backend/README.md

 - Include the `angular.js` file in your `script` imports
 - Use the `ng-app` directive within your `body` tag like so `<body ng-app="myApp">`.
 - Note that this **does not** have to be on the `body` tag but could be inside a certain portion of your application.

+### What is a directive?
+A directive in Angular is essentially something that teaches your browser new tricks.
+For e.g `hg-app` tells your browser that this application is now an Angular applications.
+Other examples of directives are `ng-init` and the "evaluation" directive (which we use as `{{ }}`)